 If you will only be using the smaller container, the S-Series bases are more compact, so they could be a good choice for a tight kitchen space.
 If you don’t like the look of the digital timer, you might want a Legacy model.

 The Ascent series offers a range of improvements over previous models.
 Vitamix plans to release more containers and wireless features for Ascent models, so getting an Ascent is buying into the future of Vitamix.
-The first additions will be the 8- and 20-oz containers in the Spring, then there will be more coming later.
-It will be interesting to see what the Bluetooth features will be.
-Other standout features on all Ascent models are: timer display, 10-year warranty, clear snapping lid, and fully dishwasher safe containers.
-Here’s a link to all Ascent models at Vitamix.com.
+The distinguishing features on all Ascent models are: timer display, app connectivity, 10-year warranty, clear snapping lid, and fully dishwasher safe containers.
+Here are links to Ascent models at Vitamix.com.